fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_001.md

 main stack is, how much experience you have and how to get in touch with you.

-## Would You Accept a Position That Down-Levels Your Role?
+## Would You Accept A Position That Down-levels Your Role?

 Personally I would.
 At this point I have done enough as a software developer to know how to do decently in any role.